Thursday, October 3, 2019

 “Synonyms” ©Berlin Film Festival

-In “Synonyms,” one crucial question arises: How far can a player carry on the dangerous “game of life” affecting the lives of others viciously and without any rules?
+A man should avoid pushing his luck in dangerous conditions in this new land of opportunities.
+In “Synonyms,” one crucial question arises: How far can a player go in the dangerous “game of life,” impacting others viciously without any rules?

 Related Articles: